allenrattler/AllenRattler-Analytics-Portfolio/README.md

 I personally:

 - Researched and selected the business problems explored in each project.
-- Performed data cleaning and transformation using Excel and Power Query.
+- Performed hands-on data cleaning and transformation using project-specific tools, including PostgreSQL and Excel/Power Query, with AI assistance disclosed where applicable.
 - Executed PostgreSQL queries and reviewed their outputs.
 - Developed working knowledge of SQL, including JOINs, GROUP BY, CTEs, CASE expressions, and window functions, and can independently write or modify queries using these techniques.
 - Built Power BI dashboards by following AI-assisted implementation guidance.